 a.
 Hours for consultants and/or dischargers to develop and implement the Passive Treatment Plan.

-The passive treatment technologies Attachment G requires the development of the Passive Treatment Plan.
+The passive treatment technologies in Attachment G requires the development of the Passive Treatment Plan.
 The costs associated with development and execution of the Passive Treatment Plan are in labor hours, training, collection of manufacturer information and potential hazards to the environment, and research on site-specific implementation of the Attachment G requirements.
 These costs, based on an hourly QSD billing rate of $80 to $120, are estimated at $3,000 to $5,000.

 b.
 QSD hours to implement Passive Treatment Plan and monitor site-specific passive treatment application and use, including post-event sampling.